GongMathProba/GongMathProba.github.io/index.md

   </tr>
 </table>

+## Recents
+- Currently I'm taking part in the CRM-PIMS summer school in probability (from July.1-July.26) at Montreal, Canada.
+Feel free to contact me if you are also there.
+- I will be visiting Fuqua School of Business, Duke University (under the guidance of Jiaming Xu, Sept-Nov, 2024) and Department of statistics and data science, Yale University (under the guidance of Yihong Wu, Nov, 2024-Jan.
+2025).
 ## About me
 - Hello!
 Welcome to my homepage!
-- Currently I'm taking part in the CRM-PIMS summer school in probability (from July.1-July.26) at Montreal, Canada.
-Feel free to contact me if you are also there.
 - I'm a 3rd-year Ph.D. student of [ProbabilityGroup@PKU](https://pkuprobability.com)  at School of Mathematical Sciences, Peking University.
 - I received my bachelor's degree (with an honored degree) in Statistics (GPA ranked 1st/132) from Department of Mathematics, Shandong University in 2021.
 - [Google Scholar](https://scholar.google.com/citations?user=eVymvlkAAAAJ&hl=zh-CN&oi=ao)